Fodor's Expert Review Joyce Kilmer Memorial Forest

-One of the few remaining sections of the original Appalachian forests, Joyce Kilmer Memorial Forest, a part of the 17,000-acre Joyce Kilmer–Slickrock Wilderness, has incredible 400-year-old yellow poplars that measure as large as 20 feet in circumference, along with huge hemlocks, oaks, sycamores, and other trees.
-If you haven't seen a true virgin forest, you can't imagine what America must have looked like in the early days of settlement.
-A 2-mi trail, moderately strenuous, takes you through wildflower- and moss-carpeted areas.
-During June, the parking lot of the Joyce Kilmer Memorial Forest is an excellent spot to see the light shows of the synchronous fireflies (Photinus carolinus), which blink off and on in unison.
+One of the last remaining sections of old-growth forests in Appalachia has incredible 400-year-old yellow poplars that measure as large as 20 feet in circumference, along with huge hemlocks, oaks, and sycamores.
+Don't expect sequoias, but you're still likely to turn a corner on the trail and gasp with amazement at the scale of these behemoths.
+If you haven't seen a true virgin forest, you can only imagine what America must have looked like in the early days of settlement.
+A two-mile trail, moderately strenuous, takes you through wildflower- and moss-carpeted areas.
+During June, the parking lot is an excellent spot to see the light shows of the synchronous fireflies, which blink off and on in unison.